Tampere Region Exchange

 Teredo server and relay and NAT64 test services as a result of some past and present research projects.

 Network

 The primary TREX switch is an Arista Networks low-latency 10 Gbit/s cut-through switch.
-Connecting ISPs bring their own SFP or SFP+ module to match their connection choices such as speed, distance and Wavelength division multiplexing.
+Connecting Internet service providers (ISPs) bring their own SFP or SFP+ module to match their connection choices such as speed, distance and Wavelength division multiplexing.

 There are a number of smaller secondary switches, which are mostly used for TREX's services and a couple of ISPs connecting over 1000BASE-T.

 TREX Workshops

 TREX also hosts annual Internet network operators' group meetings called TREX Workshops, in Tampere.
 These are currently the only open gatherings for ISPs and the peering community in Finland.
 The seminar topics change from year to year, but the presentations are always in English to attempt to appeal to international visitors.

 Services

 The idea is to develop new services that an exchange point can provide to its member networks.
 These are typically not services that end users could use directly.
 Rather, the member networks are supposed to refine them further for user consumption.
 Typical services adopted by many exchange points world wide are root name service and stratum 1 time service.
 TREX participates in The AS112 Project which is an any cast name service.